History of Washington (state): Politics

 Politics in Washington have been generally Democratic since the 1950s and 60s and President John F. Kennedy's election.
 The state's system of blanket primaries, in which voters may vote for any candidate on the ballot and are not required to be affiliated with a particular political party, was ruled unconstitutional in 2003.
 The party-line primary system was instituted for the 2004 presidential and gubernatorial elections.
 In 2004, voters elected Governor Christine Gregoire into office, making Washington the first state to have a female governor and two female senators, Patty Murray and Maria Cantwell.

 Protests against the World Trade Organization (WTO) in Seattle, sometimes referred to as the "Battle of Seattle", took place in 1999 when the WTO convened to discuss trade negotiations.
 Massive protests of at least 40,000 people included organizations such as NGOs involved in environment issues, labor unions, student groups, religious groups, and anarchists.

 On January 30, 2006, Governor Christine Gregoire signed into law legislation making Washington the 17th state in the nation to protect gay and lesbian people from discrimination in housing, lending, and employment, and the 7th state in the nation to offer these protections to transgender people.
 Initiative activist Tim Eyman filed a referendum that same day, seeking to put the issue before the state's voters.
-In order to qualify for the November election, the measure required a minimum of 112,440 voter signatures by 5:00 p.m.
+To qualify for the November election, the measure required a minimum of 112,440 voter signatures by 5:00 pm.
 June 6, 2006.
 Despite a push from conservative churches across the state to gather signatures on what were dubbed "Referendum Sundays," Eyman was only able to gather 105,103 signatures, more than 7,000 signatures short of the minimum.
 As a result, the law went into effect on June 7, 2006.
 The Washington legislature introduced more advanced converge of domestic partnerships in 2008.